 A Guide by Derek W. Logue

-Last Update May 2, 2010-- Last update January 28, 2012
+Last Update May 2, 2010-- Last update June 6, 2017

 The two most common questions that are asked of me are how to find housing and how to find employment.
 This page will cover

 finding general tips on how to find sex offender housing as well as provide info on specific programs that assist in housing or

 halfway houses.
 This page does not address the legalities of residency and housing issues; those issues are covered in other parts of

 THE BAD NEWS